NEWS RELEASE Friday, 4 January 2013

 "In the current economic climate it is more important than ever that as a Council we do all that we can to facilitate new investment and long-term jobs to the area.

 "We are delighted to work with members of the Elite Ayrshire Business Circle to promote the businesses and people of South Ayrshire around the globe."

 "Our members Jim and Meiqin McColm have played and continue to play an integral part in our efforts to further business between Ayrshire and China, for which we offer them our thanks and appreciation."

 Frazer Coogans was originally established in Ayr in 1985.
 In 1995, the current Senior Director, Norman Geddes, took over the firm.
 From humble beginnings, Norman Geddes led Frazer Coogans into rapid expansion to be one of the leading and most respected law firms in Ayrshire.

-In 2003, Frazer Coogans successfully attained “Investors in People” standard and has since retained this standard.
 The firm is very proactive in encouraging secretarial staff to advance their roles within the firm and develop within their specialist area.
 Frazer Coogans now has trained paralegals supporting the solicitors in every department.
 Experienced and well trained staff are the cornerstone of any business.
 By encouraging staff to gain their full potential the firm aims to maximise the talent of the staff and as a result Frazer Coogans is able to provide a first class legal service to all clients on all levels.